Supporting Academic Excellence

-This season the School of Cadence Ballet is excited to announce we will be offering in-person supervision and academic support for our students.
-Flexible scheduling, half day options and tailored support to each child’s individual needs.
+The School of Cadence Ballet’s in-person supervision and academic support with flexible scheduling and learning options tailored support to each child’s individual needs.

 Commitment to students’ wellbeing and learning through a positive, safe environment is key, especially for our young elite athletes who seek to balance the demands of both a rigorous academic program and pre-professional ballet training.
 The goal of the academic school is to alleviate the stress that these athletes are confronted with due to the important demands of both academics and high level training.
 The School aspires to provide students with access to facilities, supervision, academic support and flexible educational programs to best position each student to reach their full potential.